Research Degree Requirements

-All PhD candidates must complete six units of coursework which includes the core unit, Research Design.
-The other 5 units will be decided on the basis of the student's previous academic record and the area of research they intend to pursue.
-All students must complete at least one qualitative methods and one quantitative methods unit of study.
-All Master of Philosophy candidates must complete the core unit, Research Design although some candidates may be required to undertake specific coursework units as part of their candidature.
+All PhD candidates must complete a minimum of three and a maximum of six units of study which includes the core unit Research Design.
+The other units will be decided on the basis of the candidate’s previous academic record and the area of research they intend to pursue.
+All candidates must complete at least one qualitative methods and one quantitative methods unit of study.
+All MPhil candidates must complete three units including the core, Research Design

-Candidates may take units of study at other institutions with approval from the Business School.
-For external courses an outline of the course must be provided to the Business School Research Unit prior to the granting of approval.
-After completion of the unit a certified copy of the transcript and/or letter of completion must be forwarded to the Business School Research Unit.
+Candidates may enrol in units of study at other institutions with approval from the Business School.
+For external courses an outline must be provided to the Research Unit prior to the granting of approval.
+After completion of the unit a certified copy of the transcript and/or letter of completion must be forwarded to the Research Unit.
+The form is available from the Research Unit.

-The Business School endeavours to offer as many of these units as possible each semester however we cannot guarantee all units will be offered.
-Only students enrolled in a research degree within the University of Sydney Business School will be eligible to enrol in these units.
+The Business School endeavours to offer as many units as possible throughout the year however we cannot guarantee all units will be offered.
+Only candidates enrolled in a research degree within the University of Sydney Business School will be eligible to enrol in these units.

 Research Thesis Proposal Defence

 All PhD candidates must formally defend their research thesis proposal.
 The goal is to ensure that the proposed research is worthwhile, meaningful, viable and feasible, and can be completed within the timeframe given the resource constraints of the program.
 The thesis proposal defence is coordinated by the Discipline and should be completed within the first 10 to 14 months from the commencement of candidature.